infinity0/python-bkmk/README.md

   the corresponding special values of the target format, and treated specially by the target browser.

+For interoperability with other formats, we recommend that:

-The root object should have `"type": "folder"` for interoperability with other formats.
+* the root object should have `"type": "folder"` and no `special` attribute.
+* folders with `special` attributes should not be placed inside each other.
+  For maximum interoperability they should be immediate children of the root folder - some formats require this, others don't.